atsixian/old-sixian.li/content/posts/2020-03-31-longest-increasing-subsequence-and-patience-game.md

 **Rules**

-1. You can only place a lowered-valued card on top of a higher-valued card, e.g., `2` on top of `3`.
+1. You can only place a lowered-valued(or equal-valued) card on top of a higher-valued card, e.g., `2` on top of `3`.
 Note Ace is NOT `1` here.

 2. You can form a new pile and put your card onto it.